 What is Legacy System Modernization?

-Legacy systems refer to old and outdated applications, processes, software, or infrastructure critical to day-to-day business operations.
+Legacy systems refer to old and outdated applications, processes, software, or infrastructure that are critical to day-to-day business operations.

 Moreover, legacy systems require a big budget and a lot of effort to maintain, improve, and integrate with the latest systems.
 Therefore, modernization becomes a necessity.

-While you may feel that such legacy systems are essential because they still meet the requirements they were initially designed for.
-However, these systems are based on obsolete technologies that are no longer used commonly.
+While you may feel that such legacy systems are essential because they still meet the requirements they were initially designed for, these systems are based on obsolete technologies that are no longer commonly used.

-For example, the USA IRS (Internal Revenue Service) still uses its 60 years old computer codes, written in an assembly language, to run the tax filing processes.
+For example, the USA IRS (Internal Revenue Service) still uses 60-year-old computer codes written in an assembly language to run tax filing processes.
 With every passing year, the number of programmers who understand such codes is dwindling.
-Besides, there were instances of failure in processing systems, and they have become expensive to maintain.
+Besides, there have been instances of failure in processing systems, and maintaining them has become expensive.

 Legacy System Modernization

-Legacy modernization is, thus, a process by which you can update and optimize your business systems to acquire operational efficiency, address any technology constraints, meet customer expectations, and support integration with newer platforms.
+Legacy modernization is, therefore, a process by which you can update and optimize your business systems to achieve operational efficiency, address technology constraints, meet customer expectations, and support integration with newer platforms.

-There are many ways you can move towards a successful legacy modernization guided by the strategic priorities of your enterprise.
+There are many ways you can move toward successful legacy modernization, guided by the strategic priorities of your enterprise.

-For example, you may opt to completely rip and replace your legacy systems with a new system, or you may choose to pick and adopt specific technologies and processes to your existing system.
+For example, you may opt to completely rip and replace your legacy systems with a new system, or you may choose to adopt specific technologies and processes to enhance your existing system.

 Why is It Necessary to Update the Legacy System?